Caltech-IPAC/jupyter_firefly_extensions/README.md

 A Jupyterlab extension for rendering FITS images with Firefly.

-This package is in the development phase. `jupyter_firefly_extensions` is installable via npm but it is not yet pip installable.
+This package is in the development phase. `jupyter_firefly_extensions` is installable via npm (Javascript side) and pip (Python side).

 ## Overview